LeDragoX/Win-Debloat-Tools/README.md

 - `Enable/Disable Search App for Unknown Ext.`: When running a unknown extension file, be able to search through **MS Store** for an App that can open it.
 - `Enable/Disable Telemetry`: Manages the **Windows Telemetry Level** setting;
 - `Enable/Disable WSearch Service`: Manages the **Windows Search Service** setting;
+- `Enable/Disable Windows Spotlight`: Manages the spotlight setting in personalization settings, giving a new desktop and lockscreen wallpaper daily;
 - `Enable/Disable Xbox Game Bar/DVR/Mode`: Manages the **Xbox Game Bar/DVR/Mode** setting, that can open Game Bar anywhere, record clips from games and change Game Mode;

 #### System Debloat Tools